Bangladesh: Hindus targeted by violence demand better legal protection | DW | 19.10.2021

 International rights group Amnesty International has called on the authorities to take urgent steps to protect the members of the minority community against such attacks and ensure access to justice and effective remedies for victims.

-Mia Sippo, the UN resident coordinator in Bangladesh, has also called upon the Bangladeshi government to ensure the protection of minorities and an impartial probe into the incidents.
+Mia Seppo, the UN resident coordinator in Bangladesh, has also called upon the Bangladeshi government to ensure the protection of minorities and an impartial probe into the incidents.

-Religious unrest poses a challenge to Prime Minister Sheikh Hasina's Awami League, which has portrayed itself as secular and minority-friendly since becoming Bangladesh's ruling party in 2009.
+Religious unrest poses a challenge to Prime Minister Sheikh Hasina's Awami League, which has always portrayed itself as secular and minority-friendly, especially since becoming Bangladesh's ruling party in 2009.

 However, the Hindu community in Bangladesh frequently encounters violence.
 Ain o Salish Kendra (ASK), a Bangladeshi human rights organization that documents attacks on minority communities, estimates over 3,600 attacks targeting Hindus have taken place in Bangladesh since 2013.